PowerGridModel/power-grid-model/tests/data/state_estimation/distribution-case/README.md

 The grid has 2 identical parallel transformers.
 They power a series of overhead lines and cables which supply different loads.

-Symmetrical voltage sensors are installed on all nodes and power sensors are installed at both ends of lines.
+Symmetrical voltage sensors are installed on all nodes and power sensors are installed at both ends of lines and transformers.

 The case is validated for ring and radial configuration by open/close position of one end of Line 13 in symmetrical batch calculation.